KOLYAPAVL/Install-Django-On-Production/README.md

 sudo python3.7 -m pip install -U pip
 ```

-Adding project to your server
+## Adding project to your server

+Creating directory and virtual env
 ```
 1) My project will be in /home/www/projects/project - (pls. remember this path) mkdir projects